phase/GameAPI/README.md

 GameAPI
 =======

-Pretty amazing GameAPI that combines the OCTC &amp; Mineplex game system.
+This is a pretty amazing GameAPI that combines the OCTC &amp; Mineplex game system.

 I started it in July (2014) and uploaded it to GitHub in October (2014).